creativewave/to-cubic/README.md

 npx to-cubic [-r|--round <precision>] <input.(c|m)?js> [output.txt]
 ```

-The input should be a JavaScript module file (ES or CommonJS) whose default export is your path defintions contained in an array.
+The input should be an ECMAScript/CommonJS module whose default/main export is an array containing your path definitions.
 The result will be forwarded to the standard output, or saved in a file whose path is provided as the second argument.

 **With import/require:**